Next

 New Marston War Memorial

-The New Marston War Memorial stands on the east side of the Marston Road, near St Michael’s Primary School.
+The New Marston War Memorial stands on the east side of the Marston Road, between the junctions of William Street and John Garne Way, adjacent to St Michael’s Primary School.
 It was originally set up to remember the dead of New Marston in the First World War, who are listed on the front of the pillar facing the road.
-It was later amended to include the dead of the Second World War, who are listed on the left-hand side.
+It is a Grade II listed structure (List Entry No. 1440072).